Japan Town & Country: Exploring Japan's Urban & Rural Environments

 His son, Nosaka Kazusa (born 1966), long-trained in the same art and business is himself an accomplished Hagi-yaki producer, but when asked how their work differs, he said wryly: 'it differs in the number of zeros at the end of the price'.

-Hagi-yaki is recognised by its simplicity of form and its translucent white glaze, often over a body colour of pinkish-orange.
+Hagi-yaki is recognized by its simplicity of form and its translucent white glaze, often over a body colour of pinkish-orange.

 Shichifukujin (Japan's Seven Lucky Gods)